 The Least Similar Cuisines to Mexican Food

-Four of the five countries with the least similar food to Mexico are located in Africa.
-Moreover, these countries are not as developed as Mexico, so they are more heavily dependent on starches in their diet.
+The five nations with the least similar food to Mexico are not as developed.
+As a result, they are more heavily dependent on starches in their diet.
 Corn based foods, eggs, and chicken are not nearly as widely consumed in these countries as they are in Mexico.
+Still, few countries have food ingredients that are far different from Mexico’s, relative to other countries.

 Related: The 10 Least Similar Countries to Mexico